 As the second round began the television commentators wondered aloud if Daniels had recuperated from Frazier’s punches.
 They noted the obvious—that Frazier had won the first round—when seemingly out of nowhere, Daniels connected with a right uppercut that stunned Frazier.

-There was nothing remarkable about the fourth round besides Frazier knocking down Daniels a fourth and fifth time.
-The latter resulted in Daniels falling back through the ropes, appearing as if he would fall all the way to the floor.
+There was nothing remarkable about the fourth round besides Frazier knocking down Daniels a 4th and 5th time.
+The latter resulted in Daniels falling back through the ropes, appearing as if he would plummet all the way to the floor.
 Ringside judges braced to break Daniels’s fall but he remained inside the ring and at least, save some dignity.
-The referee stopped the fight.
+Finally, the referee stopped the fight.

 But that title and what it represents can have a seductive appeal on men practicing a sport so inherently tied into ideas of masculinity.
 “The closer a heavyweight comes to the championship,” Norman Mailer noted, “the more natural it is for him to be a little bit insane.
 [S]ecretly insane, for the heavyweight champion of the world is either the toughest man in the world or he is not.”

-Whether he deserved it or not, the fight gave Daniels a chance to show he was the toughest man in the world.
+The fight against Frazier gave Daniels a chance to show he was the toughest man in the world.
 He failed.
 And whether he was a Great White Hope or not, the loss hurt the same.
-Six years after fighting Frazier and claiming he had retired, Daniels fought on, partly because dreams of his title fight haunted him.
-“I daydream a lot about that fight,” Daniels explained.
-“I fantasize about what might have been if I had blasted Frazier in the third round, when he was so confident, with a right hook.”
+Six years after fighting Frazier and claiming he had retired, Daniels fought on.
+He felt haunted by that night in New Orleans when he could have won it all but lost it instead.